Coronavirus Travel Restrictions - Updated 1st April 2021

 - Please stick to Scottish Government guideline of FACTS.

 We are offering a change to another course or a full refund to all bookings that have to be cancelled due to COVID-19.
 All we ask is that you provide some proof that the cancellation is due to COVID-19.

 Coronavirus (COVID-19) specific information

 Coronavirus is a threat to us all, no matter where we go or what we do.
-However, SAGE evidence suggests that outdoor activities may present a lower risk of virus transmission.
+However, SAGE evidence suggests that outdoor activities presents a much lower risk of virus transmission.
 Scotch on the Rocks Guiding will base its activities on the following principals: